Xilinx/Vitis_Accel_Examples/host/debug_profile/README.rst

 Debug Profile (C)
 =================

 This is simple example of vector addition and printing profile data (wall clock time taken between start and stop).
 It also dump a waveform file which can be reloaded to vivado to see the waveform.
 Run command 'vivado -source ./scripts/open_waveform.tcl -tclargs <device_name>-<kernel_name>.<target>.<device_name>.wdb' to launch waveform viewer.
 User can also update batch to gui in xrt.ini file to see the live waveform while running application.
+The example also demonstrates the use of hls::print to print a format string/int/double argument to standard output, and to the simulation log in cosim and HW_EMU.

 **KEY CONCEPTS:** `Use of Profile API <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Profiling-the-Application>`__, `Waveform Dumping and loading <https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Waveform-View-and-Live-Waveform-Viewer>`__